What I enjoy most about my career…

 Floristry can be a challenging, but rewarding job too.
 I love seeing a whole event through from start to finish; from the first consultation to the delivery and set up on the day.
 You get to know your clients and feel their excitement as the day draws nearer.

 Proud moments for 2019 were to have one of my fab Bride's pictured with her flowers on the front of Your Berks, Bucks & Oxon Wedding and an amazing wedding featured in Rock 'n' Roll Bride.
 For this wedding everyting was created on site in a formal Manor House garden.
 The vibe for their day was a festival meets Alice in Wonderland with circus performers!
 (Follow the link below to find out more.)

 How I got to where I am today…

-I have worked in floristy for over fifteen years, learning my trade hands-on whilst also studying Floristry at college.
+I have worked in floristry for over fifteen years, learning my trade hands-on whilst also studying Floristry at college.
 My love of flowers and design hails from my childhood.
 My parents have always had a garden full of colour; Mum is the arty one who inspired me to get crafty!
 Originally I studied Industrial Design, but I soon realised that Floristry is where my heart really lies.
 I have now been a recommended florist for the stunning National Trust wedding venue Hartwell House for several years and more recently at The Bear Hotel, Woodstock as well as Magonlia Park Golf Club, for whom I now provide their weekly reception displays.
 I first dipped my toe in the water of Floristry at a fab evening class with an inspirational tutor at Bucks Adult Learning.
 Many years on, I now work for the same organisation, teaching the joy of arranging flowers.

 Which flowers would make up my dream bouquet…